shubhamnishad97/toki-keep-a-note/README.md

 A simple note taking app made with Django. http://toki1.pythonanywhere.com/
 #####

 Toki is a simple note taking Django project.
-It was developed to act as a Hands-on and increase my experience with a MVC framework(MTV as in the case of Django).
+It was developed to act as a Hands-on and to increase my experience with a MVC framework(MTV as in the case of Django).

 #####